National deadline: TBA- March 2019

 - Graduate and undergraduate students enrolled in accredited school

 - Plan to remain in the U.S. and continue their project/movement

 Award summary and conditions: The Davis-Putter Scholarship Fund provides grants to students actively working for peace and justice.
 These need-based scholarships are awarded to those able to do academic work at the university level and who are part of the progressive movement on the campus and in the community.
 Early recipients worked for civil rights, against McCarthyism, and for peace in Vietnam.
 Recent grantees have been active in the struggle against racism, sexism, homophobia, and other forms of oppression; building the movement for economic justice; and creating peace through international anti-imperialist solidarity.
 The first and most important qualification for a Davis-Putter Scholarship is active participation in struggles for civil rights, economic justice, international solidarity or other progressive issues.
 The applicant's financial need and ability to perform academically at the college level are also evaluated.
 The maximum grant is $10,000 and may be considerably smaller depending on the applicant's circumstances and the amount of funding available.

-- transcripts of all previous academic work (original and two copies)
+- Transcripts of all previous academic work

-- the Student Aid Report (SAR) (three copies)
+- Student Aid Report (SAR)

-Announcement of recipients: By the end of July
+Announcement of recipients: In July

 Faculty representative: Keith Raether